 If you know that goldfish are intelligent, thinking creatures, then keeping them in a tiny tank with no form of mental stimulation is cruel.
 But, if you believe they have a memory span of three seconds, it doesn’t seem like a big deal, because they don’t even remember what happened four seconds ago.

-So, what should you do with the knowledge they can remember things for months?
-Get them a decently-sized tank with a range of ornaments and hidey holes, and perhaps some live plants to root around in.
+So, what should you do with the knowledge that they can remember things for months?
+Get them a decently-sized tank with a range of ornaments and hidey holes, and perhaps some live plants to swim around in.

 Goldfish Memory: What Are the Facts?